lucas-six/python-cookbook/README.md

-# python-cookbook
+# Python Cookbook

-Python Cookbook: Recipes for Python.
+Recipes for Python.